Astory-Vika/ml_projects/student portal/README.md

    Copy code
    npm start

-##Usage
+## Usage

-**For Students
+### For Students

-**Sign Up/Login: Create an account or log in with your credentials.
+1. **Sign Up/Login**: Create an account or log in with your credentials.
-**Dashboard: Access your personalized dashboard to view courses, schedules, and assignments.
+2. **Dashboard**: Access your personalized dashboard to view courses, schedules, and assignments.
-**Learning Modules: Engage with adaptive learning modules tailored to your needs.
+3. **Learning Modules**: Engage with adaptive learning modules tailored to your needs.
-**Submit Assignments: Upload your homework and track your progress.
+4. **Submit Assignments**: Upload your homework and track your progress.
-**Feedback: Receive personalized feedback and recommendations for improvement.
+5. **Feedback**: Receive personalized feedback and recommendations for improvement.

-For Teachers
+### For Teachers

-Sign Up/Login: Create an account or log in with your credentials.
+1. **Sign Up/Login**: Create an account or log in with your credentials.
-Manage Courses: Create and manage courses, upload materials, and set assignments.
+2. **Manage Courses**: Create and manage courses, upload materials, and set assignments.
-Track Progress: Monitor student progress and provide feedback.
+3. **Track Progress**: Monitor student progress and provide feedback.
-Adaptive Content: Utilize AI tools to personalize learning materials for students.
+4. **Adaptive Content**: Utilize AI tools to personalize learning materials for students.

-For Administrators
+### For Administrators

-Sign Up/Login: Create an account or log in with your credentials.
+1. **Sign Up/Login**: Create an account or log in with your credentials.
-System Management: Oversee platform operations, manage users, and maintain security.
+2. **System Management**: Oversee platform operations, manage users, and maintain security.